Ph.D. Requirements, Typical Timeline

 Before the start of the first fall quarter there is an orientation period.
 You will receive information about the department, UCSB, and Santa Barbara; advising will take place, helping you to choose your first classes; extensive training is provided for teaching; faculty each give brief presentations about their research.
-The incoming class has its own room (1005F on the first floor) with desks, computers and lockers for use during the first quarter(s).
+The incoming class has lockers and its own room (1005C on the first floor) with desks, computers and printers for use during the first quarter(s).
 Once you join a research group you will have your desk with that group.

 (A) 18 units of coursework